 - If the Town Council provides you with a mobile phone to assist communications between staff, councillors and other business-related contacts, it is solely for use for work related matters and is not - other than in an emergency - to be used to make or receive personal calls or text messages. - For this reason, no personal data should be stored in the handset or SIM card, other than an emergency contact. - Similarly, your work mobile number should be given only to work-related contacts, not personal ones (other than an emergency contact). - Unless you are required to be available outside normal hours (e.g. for market related queries) there is no obligation on you to make or respond to calls/texts outside your normal working time for the Council. - You must not use a handheld mobile phone to make or receive calls while you are driving.
 This includes points at which you are temporarily stationary.
 If caught by the police, you may be liable to a fixed penalty and potentially points on your licence.
-If the Town Council becomes aware that you have been using a phone whilst driving - whether or not you have been caught by the police - you may be subject to disciplinary action (including, in serious cases, your dismissal)

-- If you have a hands-free/Bluetooth kit fitted to your vehicle, it is your decision as to whether you answer or make calls.
+If the Town Council becomes aware that you have been using a phone whilst driving whether or not you have been caught by the police you may be subject to disciplinary action (including, in serious cases, your dismissal) - If you have a hands-free/Bluetooth kit fitted to your vehicle, it is your decision as to whether you answer or make calls.
 The Council does not expect, you to do so and you must judge whether the conditions are safe enough to use your hands-free equipment.
 If in doubt, do not use. - If it appears that the use of your phone is excessive or there appear to non-work calls, we may investigate matters.
 If it appears that there has been wilful misuse of the phone, then we may consider disciplinary action. - All council mobile phones will be pass number protected.
-The Council Manager will supply the pass number, with any amendments agreed. - At the end of your employment, the phone must be returned in good condition. - Personal mobile phones must be kept out of sight during normal working hours and their use to be kept to a minimum.
-You may only take calls on your personal mobile phone for use in an emergencies.
-The landline main office number may be given to those who may need to make contact with you in an emergency.
+The Chief Officer will supply the pass number, with any amendments agreed. - At the end of your employment, the phone must be returned in good condition.

-28. HARASSMENT AND WORKPLACE BULLYING
+30. HARASSMENT AND WORKPLACE BULLYING